-If you’re newly self-employed and still building your income, a subsidized marketplace plan may be the best solution in the short-term.
+If you’re newly self-employed and still building your income, a subsidized health insurance marketplace plan may be the best solution in the short term.
 However, if you have significant savings or are able to regularly fund a health savings account, a high-deductible health insurance plan may be a more cost-effective solution that also provides more freedom.

 Frequently Asked Questions

 What are the costs of self-employed health insurance?

 The cost of self-employed health insurance can vary depending on various factors such as age, location, and the specific coverage options chosen.
 On average, self-employed individuals can expect to pay several hundred to several thousand dollars per month for health insurance.
 It is recommended to shop around and compare different health insurance plans to find the best coverage at the most affordable price.